gtromano/DeCAFS/README.tex.md

 ## Contributing to this package

-If you have interest to contribute to this package, please do not esistate to contact the maintainer:  `g` dot `romano` at `lancaster.ac.uk`.
+If you have interest to contribute to this package, please do not esitate to contact the maintainer:  `g` dot `romano` at `lancaster.ac.uk`.